-Daniel Herrmann studied physics at the University of Mainz, the University of Würzburg, and the University of Texas at Austin (USA), and obtained a PhD in physics in 2011 at the Ludwig-Maximilian-University of Munich.
+Daniel Herrmann studied physics at the University of Mainz, the University of Würzburg and the University of Texas at Austin (USA), where he also obtained his Master’s degree.
+He obtained a PhD in physics in 2011 at the Ludwig-Maximilian-University of Munich.
 During his dissertation, he worked on the generation of ultrafast laser pulses and used them to resolve photo-induced charge processes in novel organic solar cells via ultrafast pump-probe spectroscopy.

-In 2012, he began his training as a German and European patent attorney in a Munich-based internationally operating US law firm where he gained experience in patent prosecution, oppositions, and freedom-to-operate analysis for various technologies.
+In 2012, he began his training as a German and European patent attorney in a Munich-based internationally operating US law firm.
+Daniel Herrmann joined BOEHMERT & BOEHMERT in 2015.
 He was admitted as a professional representative before the European Patent Office in 2015, and was admitted as a German patent attorney after his training in January 2016.
-Daniel Herrmann joined BOEHMERT & BOEHMERT in 2015.

-Daniel Herrmann is a member of the Institute of Professional Representatives before the European Patent Office (epi), the German Association for the Protection of Industrial Property (GRUR), the International Federation of Intellectual Property Attorneys (FICPI), the Association of Intellectual Property Experts (VPP), the European Practitioners in Intellectual Property (Union IP), and the German Physical Society (DPG).
+Daniel Herrmann is member of the Institute of Professional Representatives before the European Patent Office (epi) – selected by the epi board for the editorial committee, which is responsible the content of the “epi Information” journal, amongst other aspects – as well as the German Association for the Protection of Intellectual Property (GRUR), the International Federation of Intellectual Property Attorneys (FICPI), the German Association of Intellectual Property Experts (VPP), the IP Union, and the German Physicists’ Association (DPG).

-Daniel Herrmann is author of the handbook „Zielorientierte Methodiken zum Bestehen der Europäischen Eignungsprüfung (EEP)“ (C.H.
+Daniel Herrmann is author of the handbook „Goal-oriented methodologies to pass the European Qualifying Examination (EQE)“ (C.H.
 Beck Verlag, 2017).